cabbagecabbagecabbage/Paint-Program/README.md

 * similarly, importing will lead you to the "images" directory first (this way you can find all the images previously searched), but you can import from anywhere on the pc

+* dont like the music? just replace the music in the static/music folder (not hardcoded), but remember to index from 0 -> n-1, where n is the amount of songs